Is salt important in breadmaking? Yes!

-Salt Awareness Week is just around the corner.
-Is it time to reduce the amount of salt we eat?
+Salt Awareness Week suggest we should reduce the amount of salt we eat.
+Is it time to reduce the amount of salt in bread?

 According to some reports, of all the foods we eat, bread has the highest level of salt.
 This is due to the the volume of bread we eat rather than it containing a higher percentage of salt than other foods

 Whilst supermarkets have reduced salt across many products over the last 4 years, some well known brands are doing little.
 Warburton’s crumpets have the most salt of any on the market with not far off a gram of salt per crumpet – 55% more than the brand with the lowest amount of salt on the market.
 So check what you buy!

 Avoiding processed foods is the easiest way to instantly reduce the amount of salt we eat.

 We all need some salt in our diets

 The NHS states that adults should eat no more than 6g of salt a day (2.4g sodium) – that’s around 1 teaspoon.
 We’re generally eating more.

 The “Dictionnaire Universel du Pain” is my go to reference for this.
 Salt is important in your bread dough.

 Flavour is probably the first reason that comes to mind: Bread without salt will be bland and flavourless but salt also: